333LightWarrior/afis_documentation/dashboardmanual.md

 #### Active Fires Table

-The Active Fires widget can be used to find information about active fires in your region.
+The Active Fires widget can be used to find information about *fires that are currently active in your region*.
 The widget allows you to view ownership information for properties when a fire is detected on a property.
 Fires can be sorted and filtered based on specific criteria.

 > ![Active Fires Table](activefirestablewidget.png)